mimicodes534/pt-be-airbnc/README.md

 # AirBNC

-This project creates the back end of a web application called **AirBNC**.
+This project creates the back end of a web application called ***AirBNC***.

+To install all the dependencies required for this project, run **npm install**.

-To create a database simply run `psql -f setup/create-database.sql` in the terminal
+To create a database simply run **npm run create-db** in the terminal

 The environment variables are in the .env file at the root level of the repository.
+Create a .env file and inside write **PGDATABASE= airbnc_test**

+To seed the database run **npm run seed** in the terminal.